 Use Signs and Labels

 For many Alzheimer's patients, nothing is as frustrating as forgetting the name of something or where something is located.
 Help them out and prevent unnecessary outbursts by using labels and signs around the home.
 This includes signs on rooms, phone numbers next to the phone, labels on cupboards and name tags on visitors.
-The less seniors struggle to recall names and objects, the less frustrated they will get.
+The less seniors have to struggle to recall names and objects, the less frustrated they will get.

 No one will handle aggressive outbursts perfectly every time that they happen.
 One of the best things that caregivers can do when these situations arise is to do their best.
-Afterwards, think about your reaction and their behavior, while learning from mistakes.
+Afterward, think about your reaction and their behavior, while learning from mistakes.
 A great care provider will always look at how they handled an aggressive outburst and think "ok, what could I have done better?"

 Consider Medication with Care